OgataiKhan/js-array-carousel/README.md

 Add thumbnails for all the images on the right, highlighting the thumbnail of the active image.

+1. We create a "thumbnails" variable that will contain html div element that will contain all our thumbnails.
+2. We add the thumbnails with the existing for loop
+3. We add the "highlighted" class to the first thumbnail
+4. We create a variable that selects all of our thumbnails in the html.
+5. We manage the "highlighted" class of our active thumbnail the same way we did with the "active" class of our active image

 ## Bonus 3

 Clicking on a image's thumbnail makes it the active image.